-William and Henrietta are living at Flat Water in Minstead with their youngest son, Noah, and his wife, Emma.
-Both William and Noah are garden labourers.
+William and Henrietta were living at Flat Water in Minstead with their youngest son, Noah, and his wife, Emma.
+Both William and Noah were garden labourers.

 When the 1861 census return was carried out, William and Henrietta were living at Street in Minstead:

-You can see that they are now living on their own; their children now having moved on.
-It states that William is now 73 years of age and that he is still working as an agricultural labourer.
-They really did work on until later in life, and if you compare this to how we live nowadays, it looks like we will be doing the same.
+You can see that they were living on their own; their children having moved out.
+It states that William was 73 years of age and that he was still working as an agricultural labourer.
+They really did work on until later in life, as there were no state pensions.
+Pensions didn’t start until 1909.

-William passed away in the final quarter of 1868 at 80 years of age.
-His wife, Henrietta passed away soon after.
+William passed away in the final quarter of 1868 at 80 years of age:

 I will be ordering both of their death certificates so that I can get an accurate date and place of death for them.